springone-tour-2021/lab-workshop-3/workshop/content/exercises/D-01-content.md

 ```

 #### GitHub Actions workflow file
 Now take a look at the YAML workflow file.
-You can ignore the Artifactory env variables as they're not used in this workshop.
 You'll be storing your GitHub username and access token in the next step.

 The `on` section is what the `job` section gets triggered by.
 Here we have it triggered on pushes or pull requests to the main branch.
 ```editor:select-matching-text